New Jersey Prenuptial Agreements

-An ante-nuptial agreement is a contract made prior to the parties' marriage.
+A prenuptial agreement is a contract made prior to the parties' marriage.
 It arranges for the disposal of property and alimony rights to a spouse in the event a marriage fails.
-Usually, ante-nuptial agreements are used to deny a spouse access to assets held by the other spouse at the point in time that the marriage becomes official.
+This allows both parties a chance to fairly divide assets without emotion getting in the way in the event of a worst-case scenario.
 Execution of this type of agreement means that both spouses agree that the court, in the event of a divorce, will not be used to resolve alimony and/or equitable distribution disputes.

 Our knowledgeable family law attorneys can help you create a fair, legally binding ante-nuptial agreement.
 Call (973) 467-3700 to schedule an appointment.Why You Need an Attorney

 These contracts must be set up so that both parties can walk away from the marriage with financial security.
 Any agreement which leaves one spouse with a standard of living far below that which was enjoyed during the marriage, may not be upheld by the courts.